MicrosoftDocs/playfab-docs/playfab-docs/what-is-playfab.md

 **Virtual Economy**: Mint promotional coupons and virtual currencies with support for setting initial balances and optional auto-recharge.

-**User-Generated Content**: Empower players to create, upload and search for moderated content.
+**User Generated Content**: Empower players to create, upload and search for moderated content.

 **Drop Tables**: Craft attractive bundles for first-time or regular users and stimulate demand with item scarcity.